NIRCam Time-Series Imaging of HAT-P-18 b

 This article illustrates a JWST observing program using NIRCam time-series imaging to search for the secondary eclipse of a transiting exoplanet.
 This includes determining exposure times with the Exposure Time Calculator (ETC), and setting up the observation template with the Astronomer's Proposal Tool (APT).

 The goal of this program is to detect the secondary eclipse of the extrasolar planet HAT-P-18 b using NIRCam's time-series imaging mode.
-HAT-P-18 b is a low-gravity giant planet with a predicted equilibrium temperature of 852 K, a radius of 0.995 RJ, and a mass of 0.197 MJ (Hartman et al. 2011), placing it in an interesting mass range between Neptune and Saturn with relatively low surface gravity.
+HAT-P-18 b is a low-gravity giant planet with a predicted equilibrium temperature of 852 K, a radius of 0.995 RJ, and a mass of 0.2 MJ (Wallack et al 2019), placing it in an interesting mass range between Neptune and Saturn with relatively low surface gravity.

-HAT-P-18 b shows H2O absorption in its HST WFC3 G141 transmission spectrum (Tsiaras et al. 2017).
-Its equilibrium temperature is near the transition from CO to CH4-dominated chemistry, so departures from chemical equilibrium could be evaluated by measuring its composition at a range of atmospheric temperatures and pressures.
+lts equilibrium temperature is near the transition from CO to CH4-dominated chemistry, so departures from chemical equilibrium could be evaluated by measuring its composition at a range of atmospheric temperatures and pressures.
 It would be best to do this via both transmission and emission spectroscopy observations.
-Hartman et al. (2011) first detected the transit, and detecting the secondary eclipse is difficult with Spitzer, but straightforward with JWST using NIRCam and its F444W filter.
+Hartman et al. (2011) first detected the transit.
+Detecting the secondary eclipse is difficult with Spitzer, but straightforward with JWST using NIRCam and its F444W filter.
 We have constructed this observing program to search for the secondary eclipse so that emission spectroscopy can be conducted in subsequent programs.
 Measuring the planet-to-star flux at two NIRCam wavelengths simultaneously will also constrain the planet day-side temperature and the day-night energy transport and circulation.

 - RA = 17h 05m 23.151s Dec = +33° 00′ 44.97″ (J2000)